-- b) succession planning, compensation and human resource policies and practices, as well as compensation risk management; - c) polices, management systems and performance with respect to safety, health and environment matters affecting the Company, its employees, contractors and the communities in which it operates; and - d) applying governance principles, monitoring developments in corporate governance and adapting best practices to the needs and circumstances of the Company.
+- a) executive compensation, succession management and human resource policies and practices; - b) individuals recommended to become Directors; and - c) applying governance principles, monitoring developments in corporate governance and adapting best practices to the needs and circumstances of the Company.

-The HRS&G Committee also oversees the Board's effectiveness evaluation process.
-This committee provides its recommendation to the Board for compensation of the CEO in light of the evaluation of his performance against approved goals and objectives relevant to his compensation.
-The HRS&G Committee annually reviews executive talent development strategies, succession plans for key senior leadership roles and readiness of the Company's executive talent to deliver strategic goals of the Company.
-In addition, the HRS&G Committee makes recommendations to the Board on the compensation of senior management.
+The HR&G Committee also oversees the Board's evaluation process.
+The committee also provides its recommendation to the Board for compensation of the CEO in light of the evaluation of his or her performance against approved goals and objectives relevant to his or her compensation.
+The HR&G Committee annually reviews executive talent development strategies, succession plans for key senior leadership roles and readiness of the Company's executive talent to deliver strategic goals of the Company.
+In addition, the HR&G Committee makes recommendations to the Board on the compensation of senior management.